Mission, vision and values

 The faculty, staff, and students achieve this mission within a culture of respect, compassion, caring, advocacy, integrity, evidence-based decision making, continuous improvement, commitment to excellence, and responsiveness to the needs of communities.

-The College is committed to growing and expanding recruitment of high-quality faculty, students, and staff; facilitating research and scholarship; enhancing service to communities, embracing diversity, and strengthening support for alumni and friends.
+The College is committed to growing and expanding recruitment and retention of high-quality faculty, students, and staff; facilitating research and scholarship; enhancing service to communities, embracing diversity, and strengthening support by engageing alumni, society at large, and stakeholders.

 Strategic Goals and Objectives, 2013-2018

-The EACPHS consists of 12 accredited health care disciplines that offer degrees or certificates for undergraduate and graduate students.
-Graduates of the Pathology Assistant, Clinical Laboratory Science, Mortuary Science, Radiologic Technology, and Radiation Therapy Technology programs are awarded the Bachelors of Science degree.
-The Masters of Science (MS) degree is awarded to graduates of the Nurse Anesthesia, Occupational Therapy, Physician Assistant, Occupational and Environmental Health Science, Radiologist Assistant, and Pharmaceutical Science programs.
+The EACPHS consists of 1 accredited health care disciplines that offer degrees or certificates for undergraduate, professional, and graduate students.
+Graduates of the Pathologist's Assistant, Clinical Laboratory Science, Mortuary Science, Radiologic Technology, and Radiation Therapy Technology programs are awarded the Bachelors of Science degree.
+The Masters of Science (MS) degree is awarded to graduates of the Nurse Anesthesia, Occupational Therapy, Physician Assistant, Radiologist Assistant, and Pharmaceutical Science programs.
 A Masters in Occupational Therapy (MOT) is awarded to graduates of the occupational therapy program.
 Doctoral degrees are awarded to graduates in the physical therapy (DPT) and pharmacy (PharmD) programs.
 The Doctor of Philosophy (PhD) degree is awarded to the graduates in Pharmaceutical Science.
 Certificates of achievement are awarded in a variety of specialized disciplines.

 EACPHS is a complex organization which includes a variety of healthcare disciplines.
 Many of these disciplines have their own accreditation standards and the units within the College have different areas of focus.
 Given this, standardized metrics which can apply to all units within the College are extremely challenging to develop.
 However, the Faculty believe that metrics are needed to track progress in achieving the aims of the strategic plan and in demonstrating our commitment to advancing the professions and the College.